 Speech and Language for Kids: A website filled with free games, worksheets, flash cards, tips and home practice programs created by speech therapist Carrie Clark.
 It also includes eBooks and continuing education webinars for credit.

-Speech2Teach: This website features printable materials such as teaching exercises, bulletin-board displays, speech and articulation cards, and communication tools for parents.
+Speech2Teach: This website offers printable materials, including teaching exercises, bulletin board displays, speech and articulation cards, and communication tools for parents.
 Most items cost $2 to $4.

 Speed Techies: Created by speech therapist Sean J. Sweeney, this site focuses on “simple and interactive technologies you can use in language lessons and interventions.”
 It includes interactive websites, useful apps (available in a non-editable Google Doc), videos and professional development resources.